zachwe/tortoise-tts/README.md

 As a quick optimization, I modified the script to have the `conditional_latents` are saved after loading voice samples, and subsequent uses will load that file directly (at the cost of not returning the `Sample voice` to the web UI).
 Additionally, these `conditional_latents` are also computed in a way to use the entire clip, rather than the first four seconds the original tortoise-tts uses.
 If there's voice samples that have a modification time newer than this cached file, it'll skip loading it and load the normal WAVs instead.

 **!**NOTE**!**: cached `latents.pth` files generated before 2023.02.05 will be ignored, due to a change in computing the conditiona latents.
 This *should* help bump up voice cloning quality.
 Apologies for the inconvenience.

+### Utilities

+In this tab, you can find some helper utilities that might be of assistance.

+For now, an analog to the PNG info found in Voldy's Stable Diffusion Web UI resides here.
+With it, you can upload an audio file generated with this web UI to view the settings used to generate that output.
+Additionally, the voice latents used to generate the uploaded audio clip can be extracted.

+If you want to reuse its generation settings, simply click "Copy Settings".

+### Settings

+This tab (should) hold a bunch of other settings, from tunables that shouldn't be tampered with, to settings pertaining to the web UI itself.

+Below are settings that override the default launch arguments.
+Some of these require restarting to work.
+* `Public Share Gradio`: overrides `--share`.
+Tells Gradio to generate a public URL for the web UI
+* `Check for Updates`: checks for updates on page load and notifies in console.
+Only works if you pulled this repo from a gitea instance.
+* `Low VRAM`: disables optimizations in TorToiSe that increases VRAM consumption.
+Suggested if your GPU has under 6GiB.
+* `Voice Latent Max Chunk Size`: during the voice latents calculation pass, this limits how large, in bytes, a chunk can be.
+Large values can run into VRAM OOM errors.
+* `Concurrency Count`: how many Gradio events the queue can process at once.
+Leave this over 1 if you want to modify settings in the UI that updates other settings while generating audio clips.

+Below are an explanation of experimental flags.
+Messing with these might impact performance, as these are exposed only if you know what you are doing.
+* `Half-Precision`: (attempts to) hint to PyTorch to auto-cast to float16 (half precision) for compute.
+Disabled by default, due to it making computations slower.
+* `Conditional Free`: a quality boosting improvement at the cost of some performance.
+Enabled by default, as I think the penaly is negligible in the end.

 ## Example(s)